Laser Hair Removal In San Francisco

 What to Expect After the Procedure

 Within several minutes following your procedure, the treated area may become slightly red and puffy.
 This reaction usually subsides quickly and returns to normal within a day or two.
-Though recovery is almost immediate, depending on the area treated you should plan any work or social engagements accordingly.
+Though recovery is quick, depending on the area treated you should plan any work or social engagements accordingly.
 After three to seven days, you may experience what appears to be the return growth of hair in the treated area.
 In most cases, the hairs are simply being shed as a result of your treatment, and are not growing again.
-It is important that in-between treatments, you should not wax or pluck your hairs in the treated areas, but it is permissible to shave if needed.
+It is important that in-between treatments, you should not wax or pluck your hairs in the treated areas, but it is permissible to shave if needed.*